PRAGMATICS AND THE TEACHING OF ENGLISH LITERATUREAdriansyah A. Katili

 Marry seems to flout the maxim of quality: make your contribution as informative as is required.
-Obeying this maxim, Mary must answer yes or no. However, Peter, by exploring the context, may come to a conclusion that Mary needs coffee to keep her awake.
+Obeying this maxim, Mary must answer yes or no. However, Peter, by exploring the context, may conclude that Mary needs coffee to keep her awake.
 On the other hand, in a context in which Mary needs to sleep, she may intend an implicature that she refuses coffee.

 Context plays important role in communication.
-It is an aspect that determines the meaning of an utterance (Wahab, 1998: 56) Therefore, the same utterance will have different meaning in different context.
+It is an aspect that determines the meaning of an utterance (Wahab, 1998: 56) Therefore, the same utterance will have different meanings in a different context.

-Context consists of physical context (the setting), personal context: refers to the social and personal relationship of interactants to another, and cognitive context: the shared background knowledge held by participants in interaction.
-(Simpson, 2004: 35) So, when the utterance, “Good morning, Sir” when uttered by a student to a lecturer is meant to greet.
-On the other hand, when being uttered by a lecturer to a student who is late, it may be meant to ridicule.
+The context consists of physical context (the setting), personal context: refers to the social and personal relationship of interactants to another, and cognitive context: the shared background knowledge held by participants in the interaction.
+(Simpson, 2004: 35) So, when the utterance, "Good morning, Sir" when uttered by a student to a lecturer is meant to greet.
+On the other hand, when uttered by a lecturer to a student who is late, it may be meant to ridicule.

-F. PRAGMATICS IN THE TEACHING OF ENGLISH LANGUAGE
+F. PRAGMATICS IN THE TEACHING OF THE ENGLISH LANGUAGE

-Since teaching English is aimed at providing students with the ability of using English in communication, teacher should apply the principle of pragmatics.
-Teaching English based on the principle of pragmatics may be conducted in communicative approach.
-In teaching speaking, the technique suits pragmatics is role play, discussion, delivering speech.
+Since teaching English is aimed at providing students with the ability to use English in communication, a teacher should apply the principle of pragmatics.
+Teaching English based on the principle of pragmatics may be conducted with a communicative approach.
+In teaching speaking, the technique that suits pragmatics is role play, discussion, and delivering a speech.
 In speaking teacher may train students to produce utterances to intend the meaning.
-On the other hands, teacher may train the students to infer the speaker’s intended meaning by exploring both the utterances and the context.
-The students should explore whether or not the speaker obeys Grice’s maxims, and to infer the speaker’s implied meaning.
+On the other hand, a teacher may train the students to infer the speaker's intended meaning by exploring both the utterances and the context.
+The students should explore whether or not the speaker obeys Grice's maxims, and infer the speaker's implied meaning.

 In writing, the teacher may train the students to write effectively.
-In scientific writing, writer needs to obey Grice’s maxims in order to produce effective writing.
+In scientific writing, a writer needs to obey Grice's maxims to produce effective writing.
 It is because scientific writing should be effective and explicit.